Pegasus-01/Learning-JS-React-Angular-Express-Vue/README.md

    - 1.Installation and **Exploring**(I have learnt a lot) a basic react app.
    - 2.Creating **Subcomponents**
    - 3.State and Expresision basics
-   - 4.Using fetch in a lifecycle method
+   - 4.Using fetch in a **Lifecycle Method"
    - 5.Working with complex data
    - 6.Passing data through props
    - 7.Using a render template expression